mikroskeem/mikroskeem.eu/README.md

 ```

 ### Known bugs
-CI tests page building, not page itself.
+- CI tests page building, not page itself.

-### Why did I started using jQuery, even if I promised not to?

-Honestly, it is pain to write XMLHttpRequest functions by hand.
-It makes code worse and makes readability bad.
+- Sometimes page gets stuck for 2-3 secs while changing page

+### Why HTML Imports?
+Honestly Markdown isn't that great.
+You can't use custom stuff like editors and such.
+So it'd better to support both Markdown and HTML imo (I don't want to rewrite my pages by hand)